bagucode/clj-native/README.md

 # clj-native

-Clojure library for generating JNA direct mappings From the doc of defclib:
+Clojure library for generating JNA direct mappings.

+From the doc of defclib:

     -------------------------